Law Office of Michelle Ball Discipline,Parent & student rights Should Students Talk To Schools When Questioned?

 Schools Still May Not Call

 Despite these instructions, and even a card, there is no guarantee or obligation for the school TO call parents.
-This is just the best chance students have to get through the interview process, unscathed.
+This is just the best chance students have to get through the school interview process, unscathed.

 The fortitude of the student to politely stand up to or refuse to answer questioning, if the school won’t call, will be important.